Yuzik777/FractalTrip/README.md

 Just clone the project and build it via Android Studio.

 # Pro tip
-Most interesting variations of Julia set happen, when you touch Mandelbrot set on the periphery of the black zone(cardiod).
+Most interesting variations of Julia set happen when you touch Mandelbrot set on the periphery of the black zone(cardiod).
 Feel free to experiment and enjoy your trip to Fractal World!